Bio Energy netherlands

 In order to make the whole process as sustainable as possible it is necessary to look beyond the gasifiers alone.
 This is because energy is also used during the gathering and delivery of the biomass.
 For this reason, the plants of Bio Energy Netherlands exclusively make use of regional biomass, limiting the transportation distances to a minimum.

-The first wood gasifier of Bio Energy Netherlands is located in the port of Amsterdam, and will be put into use at the end of 2018.
-This commercial wood gasification plant is the first of its kind in the Netherlands and makes use of the technology developed by the American company Zero-Point Clean Tech.
-The choice for gasification is deliberate, as this results in 60-70% less nitrogen and particulates emissions compared to combustion.
+Bio Energy Netherlands’ first wood gasification plant is located in the port of Amsterdam.
+This commercial wood gasifier is the first of its kind in the Netherlands.
+The choice for gasification is deliberate, as this results in 60-70% less nitrogen and particulates emissions compared to incineration.
+Moreover, gasification has an energy efficiency of 82%, much higher than incineration.
 The gas produced with biomass is used to generate heat and electricity.
 Initially, the wood gasifier will deliver 10MW, of which 80% is destined for heat and 20% for electricity.
 The intention is to further expand this capacity in the future, in addition to extracting hydrogen and CO₂ from the gas.

-Syngas has many different applications.
-At the wood gasification plant it is initially used to generate heat and electricity.
-A Jenbacher gasmotor, running on syngas, generates the electricity.
-The heat that is produced during the gasification process and the generation of electricity is delivered to the nearby municipal Afval Energiebedrijf (Waste Energy company) of Amsterdam, which is connected to the heat network of the city.
-From 2019 onwards Bio Energy Netherlands’ wood gasification plant will also extract hydrogen and CO₂ from the syngas, which can be used for the production of fuels or in chemical products.
-The syngas will also be desulphurised during this extraction.
+The syngas has many different applications.
+The wood gasification plant initially produces electricity and heat.
+Electricity is generated by means of a Jenbacher gas engine that can use syngas as fuel.
+The heat released during the gasification process and the generation of electricity is supplied to the nearby Afval Energiebedrijf of the municipality of Amsterdam, which is connected to the Amsterdam heat grid.
+Later, Bio Energy Netherlands’ wood gasification plant will also extract hydrogen and CO₂ from the syngas using the Water-Gas-Shift reaction, which can be used for transport fuels and in chemistry, among other things.
+During this process, the syngas will also be desulphurised.

 The energy transition is initiated for a better future.
 Such a profound change brings challenges, which Bio Energy Netherlands meets in multiple areas.
 For example, the generation of electricity using wind and sunlight is weather-dependent.
 Reserve capacity is necessary for times when both are scarce.
 The biomass gasification plants of Bio Energy Netherlands are capable of generating this non weather-dependent electricity whenever required.